Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 Bridges are good for your butt, and they’re gentle on your pelvic floor, even if you’re experiencing prolapse.
 When you’re pregnant, you’ll want to make one small modification: Practice with a pillow under your hips.

 Lie on your back with your knees bent and your feet flat on the floor.
 Contract your pelvic floor muscles and lift your butt off the pillow until your hips are in line with your knees and shoulders.
-Hold for three seconds (exhale!), then gently lower down.
+Hold for 3 seconds (exhale!), then gently lower down.

 While you’re pregnant, limit lying on your back to 1 or 2 minutes.
 If you feel dizzy, lightheaded, or nauseous, turning onto your side will help relieve symptoms.